Epididymal secretory protein E1: Clinical significance

-Since the epididymal secretory protein E1 plays a role in the intracellular transport of cholesterol, a mutation in the gene that transcribes it(NPC2 gene) can cause serious issues that lead to Niemann-Pick disease, type C. Niemann-Pick disease, type C is a rare disorder that results in the over accumulation of lipids and cholesterol in different types of tissues in the body due to this protein being ubiquitous.
+Since the epididymal secretory protein E1 plays a role in the intracellular transport of cholesterol, a mutation in the gene that produces it (NPC2 gene) can cause serious issues that lead to Niemann-Pick disease, type C. Niemann-Pick disease, type C is a rare disorder that results in the over accumulation of lipids and cholesterol in different types of tissues in the body due to this protein being ubiquitous.
 Symptoms vary per individual and can be fatal at birth or go undiagnosed up until adulthood.